RealityCards/RealityCards-Contracts/README.md

 ## Example flow

 To continue again the example of the English Premier League.
 The Premier League lasts 9 months.
 There are 20 teams.
 Manchester United wins.
 All prices given are the cost to rent the token for one day.
-The following are assumed to happen at the start of each month.
+The following are assumed to happen at the start of each month:

 * Month 1: Vitalik rents the Manchester United token and sets a price of 1 DAI.
 He deposits 90 DAI.
 * Month 2: Gavin rents the Manchester United token and takes ownershhip off Vitalik by setting a higher price, of 2 DAI.
 He deposits 60 DAI.
 Vitalik has 60 DAI remaining of his deposit.